germal/OpenCVB/README.md

 are used.
 The default grouping is to select “\<All\>” algorithms while other special groupings allow selecting Python or C++ or Multi-threaded algorithms.
 The text at the right side of the toolbar is a brief description of the algorithm.
-Icons on the left side are to: stop/start the algorithm, change global settings for OpenCVB, test all cameras with all algorithms, and take a picture of the current output.
+Icons on the left side are to (l. to r.): pause/resume the algorithm, change global settings for OpenCVB, run regression tests, and take a picture of the current output.

 ![](media/b1e011f4681611111d7a7c752e274599.png)

 The output images above are: the RGB output (upper left), the colorized depth image (upper right), the output of the current algorithm (lower left) and an optional second image output from the algorithm (lower right).
-In this example the “PointCloud_GVector_TopView” algorithm renders the camera point cloud as if seen from directly above – a useful view to find walls and objects.
+In this example the algorithm renders the camera point cloud as if seen from directly above – a useful view to find walls and objects.
 The data is colored the same as the RGB Depth data in the upper right image.
 The lower right image has isolated the objects found with a rectangle that measures the width and breadth of each object in the camera’s field of view.

 The “Sample Results” section below provides numerous additional examples.